 The ordinary synchronous and non synchronous types use a Utah mechanism operating at 100 cycles.
 This type seems to have good reliability.

-"R.C.V" undoubtedly stands for Radio Corporation Victoria.
+"R.C.V" stands for Radio Corporation Victoria.
 Oak series drive mechanism is used.
+Type is PM957.

-This type is octal based and was used for
+The type PM957 is octal based and was used

 The use of an octal base is interesting and one might be curious as to why it was never popular for vibrator use.
 On the contrary, it provides far better grip in the socket, and octal sockets remained standard right up until the end of the valve era.
 Vibrator development began in the pre octal era which explains the common UX bases used, but there is no reason there couldn't have been a gradual change to the octal standard.
 After all, the likes of Delco introduced their own unusual 3 and 5 pin bases.